microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

     ![Open branch policies](images/branch-policies.png)

-1. Check the Protect this branch checkbox.
+1. Select the Protect this branch checkbox.

-1. Check **Check for linked work items** and set the radio to required.
+1. Select **Check for linked work items** and set the option to required.

 1. Under Build validation, click Add build policy.
 Select MyShuttle2 from the list of build definitions and click Save.

     ![Policy configuration](images/policy.png)

     {% include note.html content= "You can enforce other policy options like comment resolution and minimum number of reviewers, as well as specify the merge options \(like squashing\).
-You can also add default reviewers." %}
+You can also configure default reviewers." %}

 ## Log a Bug using the Exploratory Test Extension